miguelcnf/statux/README.md

 statux
 ======

-Proof of concept usage of the Xbox Live API from Xbox Leaders.
+Proof of concept of the Xbox Live API from Xbox Leaders usage.

 Built in a one day hack using only a web browser... how?